-Alabama Woman Arrested For ‘Performing A Sex Act On Her Four-Year-Old Son’, Then Sending Images To Friend
+Alabama Woman Arrested For ‘Performing A Sex Act On Her 4-Year-Old Son,’ Then Sending Images To Friend

 It is not yet known how the actions of the pair came to law enforcement’s attention but a concerned source, who likely knew the woman, noticed something strange and alerted the authorities.
 On further investigation, the police found images that were solicited by Steele.
 He intended the mother to perform sexual acts on the child and then send him images on his phone, which is what she did.
 The police claim that Sanspree and Steel have “made admissions to investigators” regarding their plan.

-Police have not released the name of the source through which they got to know about the pair’s crimes.
+Police have not released the name of the source through which they got to know about the pair’s alleged crimes.

 AL: Krystal Sanspree & Corey Ashton Steele arrested on child sex abuse charges.